dheemen0301/HateSpeechDetection-/README.md

 2. **Preprocessing data :**
 - The words of the cleaned dataset are tokenized using a word tokenizer.
-- Both stemming and lemmatization are applied over the word tokens and are stored.
+- The word tokens are subjected to stemming and lemmatization, and they are stored.
-- Thereafter we used methods such as BoW, Tf-If ( on both stemmed and lemmatized data)  in order to vectorize our data.
+- After that, we vectorize our data using techniques like BoW and Tf-If (on both stemmed and lemmatized data).

 3. **Model :**